rachel-r-han/rachel-r-han.github.io/field-research.md

 ## Hubei Provincial Museum

-Investigating how material objects create connections between visitors and historical memory.
+Investigating how historical objects create connections between visitors and the material past.

 <a href="/research-material/">